 Holiday heart syndrome is also recognized by physicians as a very real and potentially deadly phenomenon.
 If left untreated, it can result in serious complications including heart attack and stroke, as well as enlargement of the heart muscles called cardiomyopathy.

-It was back in 1978 when Philip Ettinger initially described "holiday heart syndrome" (HHS) as the occurrence, in healthy people without heart disease known to cause arrhythmia, of an acute cardiac rhythm disturbance known as atrial fibrillation, after excessive alcohol intake.
-He came up with the name since episodes of these cardiac arrhythmias – which can happen in regular and non-regular drinkers – typically occurred after weekends or holidays.
-Today holiday heart syndrome is further considered to be the result of a combination of factors beyond just drinking alcohol, including caffeine and the over-consumption of fatty meals filled with salt, as well as the stress that can accompany Thanksgiving, Hanukkah, Christmas, New Year’s Eve and other holidays – all leading up to possibly suffering a heart attack.
+It is when healthy people without heart disease known to cause arrhythmia experience an acute cardiac rhythm disturbance known as atrial fibrillation after excessive alcohol intake.
+Dr. Ettinger came up with the name since episodes of these cardiac arrhythmias – which can happen in regular and non-regular drinkers – typically occurred after weekends or holidays.

 In a study published in 2013 by the U.S. National Library of Medicine entitled “Holiday Heart Syndrome Revisited after 34 Years,” its authors noted “alcohol has a definite role in cardiac arrhythmia, either by chronic abuse or by binge drinking.”
 They further noted that for patients visiting the Emergency Room with palpitations or other symptoms associated with cardiac arrhythmia, a “high suspicion of HHS should occur” if the patient exhibits signs of being intoxicated or admits to a recent episode of binge drinking.